 From \cite[Lemma 1.4]{Fujiki}, there is an orbifold $Y\subset \Sing X$ such that $Z\subset Y$ but $Z\not\subset \Sing Y$.
 Let $j:Y\hookrightarrow X$ be the inclusion.
 By definition of the holomorphic forms in Section \ref{dif}, the morphism $j^*:H^{2n-2p}(X,\C)\rightarrow H^{2n-2p}(Y,\C)$ is a morphism of Hodge structures.
 Let $\varphi\in H_{dR}^{2n-2p}(X,\C)$ such that $\varphi$ is of type $(a,b)\neq (n-p,n-p)$.
 Using Theorem \ref{de Rham}, we have:

-\end{itemize} Since $j^*$ is a morphism of Hodge structure, we are back to the first case. \end{proof} In the case of the Néron-Severi group, we can be more precise and generalize the Lefschetz (1,1) theorem.
+\end{itemize} Since $j^*$ is a morphism of Hodge structure, we are back to the first case. \end{proof} In the case of the Néron-Severi group, we can be more precise and generalize the Lefschetz (1,1) theorem as a consequence of Theorem \ref{Hodge} (i).
 It will be necessary to deduce the Picard lattice of an irreducible symplectic orbifold from its period (cf. Section \ref{TorelliSection} and \ref{modu} for the definition of the period map). \begin{prop} Let $\NS(X)$ be the Néron-Severi group of $X$.
 Then:

-\end{prop} To prove this proposition, we will need to consider a resolution of singularities.
-To obtain a smooth Kähler manifold $\widetilde{X}$, we consider $r:\widetilde{X}\rightarrow X$ a projective resolution of $X$, it exists by \cite[Theorem 13.2]{BM}.
-Hence we have the following diagram: